WA Seattle WA Zone Forecast

 Including the cities of Sequim and Port Angeles

-possible.
-Highs in the lower to mid 60s.
-Wind variable to 10 mph
+Highs in the upper 50s to mid 60s.
+Light wind becoming west 10 to

 .SATURDAY...Mostly sunny.
 Highs near 60.